pnp4help/Blockchain-2020/Decentralized-Crowdfunding/readme.txt

     solc (v0.4.17)
     web3 (v1.0.0-beta.26)

-3. Open command line in root project directory and start server by the following command
+3. Open command line in the root project directory and start server by the following command

     "npm run dev"